siddhant-99/ibm_crackcovid/README.md

 ![Inferred Image](Test_Image_Mask.png)
 - The mask detector model is employed on the CCTV cameras installed througout the city.
 As it is a light model with less number of parameters, live video stream captured can be directly inferenced on the connected computer.
 This saves us from the overhead of sending the entire video feed to the cloud and processing it there.

-Instead, we are leveraging the edge computing facilities already available with the camera and sending only the corresponding numeric values calculated.
+Instead, we are leveraging the edge computing facilities already available with the camera and sending only the corresponding numeric metrics calculated.
 This makes our solution even more lightweight and easily deployable.
 ![CCTV_Delhi](/extras/cct-770x433.png)